 7 Ways to Kick Your Morning Snooze Habit for Good

 I’ve wasted too many hours neither sleeping nor doing, caught in the trap that is snoozing, so I called on an expert for help.
-I spoke to Dr. Neil Stanley, an independent sleep expert, who said, “If you’re lying in bed and not throwing back the curtains, you’re not starting your day.”
-Essentially we should be sleeping for longer or getting up and at ‘em, but that’s easier said than done… Keep scrolling for Dr. Stanley’s reasoning for us snoozing in the first place and how we can break the habit once and for all.
+I spoke to Neil Stanley, MD, an independent sleep expert, who said, “If you’re lying in bed and not throwing back the curtains, you’re not starting your day.”
+Essentially we should be sleeping for longer or getting up and at ’em, but that’s easier said than done… Keep scrolling for Dr. Stanley’s reasoning for us snoozing in the first place and how we can break the habit once and for all.

-There is a number of reasons why some of us snooze and some of us don’t.
+There are a number of reasons some of us snooze and some of us don’t.
 “When it comes to sleep, we are all different,” says Dr. Stanley.
 “Some people are morning people and some people are evening people.
 Some need to sleep for a long time and some for a short time.
 Some people can just turn off from their surroundings a lot easier and sleep anywhere.
 While others need a bed and a dark quiet room—this is genetically determined.

 The same can be said for snoozing, “Some people find it difficult to get out of bed and will press snooze 10 times and some will leap out in the morning and feel great because of it.”

 This explains why, even before the invention of smartphones and their blue light, I have struggled to get to sleep early and wake up feeling refreshed.
 It’s more genetics than it is the effect of modern-day gadgets.
 Despite genetics playing a part, there are some things we can do to stop snoozing and wake up faster.
 Read on for Dr. Stanley’s seven tips…